- 1 Las Tablas Carnival, Panama

 Las Tablas Carnival in Panama is considered to be one of the best carnivals in Latin America.
 This carnival celebration has been running since the early 1900s and is a four-day celebration that attracts over 100,000.

-The whole city will shut down for carnival and there is incredible procession full of incredible creative floats, gorgeous carnival costumes which is all led by the Carnival Queen.
+The whole city will shut down for carnival and there is an incredible procession full of creative floats, gorgeous carnival costumes and the parade is led by the Carnival Queen’s.
 Be prepared to get wet during carnival because they also have big water fights with water being shot out of water cannons!!
 Everyone is in good spirits and expect to see lots of dancing and drinking.

 Antigua Carnival, Guatemala

 Antigua has big carnival celebrations during Semana Santa which means Easter week.
 Antigua is home to a spectacular carnival celebration that attracts some 200,000 people.
 Carnival is all about celebrating religion and art and hosts huge processions that wind through the city streets.

 The processions feature the most incredible giant statues of Jesus Christ that are carried by purple-robed men.
 There is also a Virgin Mary float that is accompanied by hundreds of women dressed in black robes.
 Beautiful traditional carpets that are made from flowers and sawdust called Alfombras are laid over the city streets so that carnival parades can roll over.